callofdutyin/practice-html/README.md

 # practice-html
-a simple html structure for students to explore
+a simple html structure for students to explore.